25 Best Things To Do in Scotland

 Locals recommend wandering off the main routes to uncover cozy pubs, secluded gardens, and more secrets.
 For those seeking a thrill, try an evening ghost tour through the haunted underground vaults.
 It’s a local favorite for experiencing the city’s eerie past.

-The hike to the summit takes around 30-60 minutes, depending on your pace, and the trails are relatively easy.
 Arthur’s Seat and the Old Town are free to visit year-round, though major sites like Edinburgh Castle do require tickets.
 Pro tip: a fast-track ticket to Edinburgh Castle will help you save time, allowing you to skip the lines and make the most of your day.

 Let’s be real—Scotland is one of those places where one visit is never enough.
-No matter how many times you visit, you'll always find new ways to experience Scotland.
+No matter how many times you go, you'll always find new ways to experience Scotland.
+From hiking a new Munro to finding a hidden gem of a beach, every trip feels like a fresh adventure.

-So, pack your bags, load up your playlist, and get ready to experience the best things to do in Scotland.
-Scotland never runs out of surprises, and it’s always waiting to welcome you back with something new around the corner.
+Pack your bags, queue up your playlist, and get ready to experience the best things to do in Scotland.

 Download Europe’s biggest travel marketplace to your phone to manage your entire trip in one place